+Cobequid Road Interchange

+New interchange on Highway 102 at Cobequid

+Road

+Future Community

+Connector

-Cobequid Road Interchange New interchange on Highway 102 at Cobequid Road Future Community Connector Programmed: Projects which have been identified in the immediate three year ca budget; Planned: Projects which are anticipated to be built within the 25 year time frame of the Plan, when needed; Future Potential: al: Projects which have been identified to be constructed beyond the 25 horizon of this Plan.
-Future Community Connector: Projects which improve access of anticipated to be built within 25 year t communities to the road network ime frame of the Plan.
+Programmed: Projects which have been identified in the immediate three year capital budget;

+Planned: Projects which are anticipated to be built within the 25 year time frame of this horizon of this Plan.

+Plan, when needed;

+Future Potential: Projects which have been identified to be constructed beyond the 25 year

+Future

+Community

+Connector: Projects which improve access of communities to the road network anticipated to be built within 25 year time frame of the Plan.

-- T-14 A Road Network Priorities Plan will be developed to account for all mobility demands not anticipated to be accommodated by modes other than vehicle.
-The plan shall: - (a) determine where additional vehicle capacity is required to meet demand and to prevent existing congestion levels from increasing; and - (b) establish a road hierarchy for the purposes of design and servicing standards. - T-15 Transportation corridors shown on the Future Transit and Transportation Map (Map 6) shall represent potential areas for future roads or expansion of existing roads.
+T-14 A Road Network Priorities Plan will be developed to account for all mobility demands not anticipated to be accommodated by modes other than vehicle.
+The plan shall:

+- (a) determine where additional vehicle capacity is required to meet demand and to prevent existing congestion levels from increasing; and - (b) establish a road hierarchy for the purposes of design and servicing standards. - T-15 Transportation corridors shown on the Future Transit and Transportation Map (Map 6) shall represent potential areas for future roads or expansion of existing roads.
 HRM shall, through the applicable land use by-law, establish a Transportation Reserve Zone over the portions of the corridors it plans to acquire within five years.
 If HRM has not acquired the subject properties within 5 years of the adoption of this Plan, the lands shall revert to the zone, under the applicable land use by-law, of the adjoining lands to the centre line of the corridor.